kkai/kkai.github.com/_posts/2012-06-18-using-device-motion-from-a-mobile-device-in-htmljavascript.md

 ---
 layout: post
-title: "using device motion in html/javascript"
+title: "Using device motion in html/javascript"
 description: ""
 tagline: A simple demonstration
-category:
+category: hacking
-tags:
-  - visualization
-  - javascript
-  - accelerometer
-  - html
+summary: A while ago, I built a simple demonstration on how to stream accelerometer ...
 ---
 {% include JB/setup %}
 A while ago, I built a simple demonstration on how to stream accelerometer